Gaetano and Pietro Sgarabotto: Biographies

 Gaetano Sgarabotto (1878–1959) was born in Vicenza, Italy.
 He devoted his entire career to violin making.
 He was a very prolific violin maker, making more than 700 instruments including violas and cellos.

 Gaetano S. worked initially in the city of Vicenza for many years before moving to Milan in 1901 to work for Leandro Bisiach.
 He moved to Parma in 1926, where he stayed almost without interruptions until his death in 1959.

 His son, Pietro Sgarabotto (1903–1990), born in Milan, still produced masterworks as late as 1979; both worked for their entire lives in Italy as master violin makers.

-His son, Pietro, continued in his father’s profession and also became a master violin maker in his own right.
+Pietro continued in his father’s profession and also became a master violin maker in his own right.
 Today one speaks within initiated circles with the utmost admiration of the brief, but prestigious dynasty of violin makers Sgarabotti.
 This refers to the historical presence of both these masters who, apart from creating their own master instruments, spent much of their time passing on experience to young violin makers.
 He retired in 1971.

 Work

 The activity of the Sgarabotto makers was influential in the violin making school of Parma, Cremona and elsewhere.
 Their students and musicians playing their instruments held them in high esteem.

 The works of both the Sgarabotto makers is characterised by their meticulous choice of materials, the workmanship always being "manual" in every phase of the process, and showing precision and loving care to detail.

-The violin making of the Sgarabotto makers is always graceful, that of the father Gaetano said to be presenting a lighter touch whilst the graduation used by Pietro is more consistent.
+While all Sgarabotto violin construction has been described as graceful, that of the father Gaetano said to be presenting a lighter touch whilst the graduation used by Pietro is more consistent.
 The sonority and general musical quality of their works lasts when being played.